jhotmann/node-rename-cli/README.md

 </details>

 ## Filters
 <details><summary>You can modify variable values by applying filters.
 Multiple filters can be chained together.
-Nunjucks, the underlying engine, has a large number of <a href="https://mozilla.github.io/nunjucks/templating.html#builtin-filters">filters available</a> and Rename-CLI has a few of its own.
+Nunjucks, the underlying variable-replacement engine, has a large number of <a href="https://mozilla.github.io/nunjucks/templating.html#builtin-filters">filters available</a> and Rename-CLI has a few of its own.
 Expand for more info.</summary>
 <p>

 String case manipulation